 During this part of the brand questionnaire, I’ll also walk you through creating an inspiration board on Pinterest that includes carefully curated color palettes, logo designs, fonts, website designs, and more.

 Want to make this part of the process a breeze?
 Invest in a website copywriter.
-I have several great recommendations that will help you nail your messaging and turn it into website copy that drives more traffic to your website and converts more qualified leads into dream clients.
+I have a stellar in-house copywriter that will help you nail your messaging and turn it into website copy that drives more traffic to your website and converts more qualified leads into dream clients.

 This part of the process is as simple as dragging and dropping your completed website copy to our shared Google folder.
 You’ll then check this off your list and move on to the final part of the prep work process.